sourcefrog/conserve/doc/format.md

 particular time can be extracted by reading the closest band, plus all of its parents.

 Bands are represented as a subdirectory within the archive directory, as `b` followed by the number.
-All bands are in the top-level directory.
+All bands are in the top-level archive directory.

     my-archive/
       b0000/